 A second line of research aims at uncovering the roles of linear and inositol polyphosphates in plants.
 We are interested where these phosphate and energy-rich molecules are located within cells, how they are being synthesized/broken down and what’s their cellular function and physiological role.

-Recent publications (group members in bold)
+Selected publications (group members in bold)

 - Wild R, Gerasimaite R, Jung JY, Truffault V, Pavlovic I, Schmidt A, Saiardi A, Jessen HJ, Poirier Y, Hothorn M, Mayer A (2016)